So, you’re thinking about becoming a student leader in your primary school.

 What are you good at?
 What do you enjoy doing?
 What are you passionate about?

-Spend some time thinking about these questions as they will motivate you and help you find your niche as a student leader.
+They will motivate you and help you find your niche as a student leader.

 2. Set goals and make plans.